akmonengine/volt/README.md

 ```go
 world := volt.CreateWorld()
 ```
-- Create your components, and implement the ComponentInterface with GetComponentId()
+- Create your components, and implement the ComponentInterface with GetComponentId().
+Your ComponentId should range between [0;2048].
 ```go
 const (
     transformComponentId = iota